-Another boon to this type of salmon is that its sublime quality comes with a huge quantity.
+Another boon to this type of fish that people love to eat is that its sublime quality comes with a huge quantity.
 Chinook salmon dwarfs its brethren with an average size of 22 – 32 inches and a weight of about 20 lbs.

 This fish is rather pricey, so make sure that you savor every bit of it.
 The color of its filet can be quite diverse, from whitish to crimson, and tends to lighten when cooked.

 See how people extract succulent filets from Chinook salmon here.